 This booklet helps business owners evaluate employee ownership.
-It shows how selling to your employees can mean flexibility and fair market value for you, security for your workforce and community, and the deep satisfaction of knowing the people who will be responsible for your company's success after you have left.
+It shows how selling to your employees can mean flexibility and fair market value for you, security for your workforce and community, and the deep satisfaction of knowing the people responsible for your company's success after you have left.